-Here’s a look at what the 1-7 plastic recycling numbers mean and some tips to help you spot BPA-free items that display the #7.
+Here’s a look at the meaning behind plastic recycling numbers, plus tips to help you spot BPA-free items that display the #7.

 Plastic Recycling Numbers Explained